mikekrell/BillyQuote/README.md

-# BillyQuote
-A quoting tool built for POS/Sales team to use.
-ReactJs, Mobx
+A quoting tool built on ReactJs, with Mobx for state, and tailwind css for styling.